-Some of us may didn't know that our hair cells are the second fastest-growing cells in our body.
+Some of us may not know that our hair cells are the second fastest-growing cells in our body.
 To add to this, another fun trivia: an adult woman has roughly 120,000 hairs on our scalp, all of which need nourishment in order to grow.
-But because hair is not a vital organ or tissue, your body will never prioritise its nutritional needs.
+But because hair is not a vital organ or tissue, your body will never prioritize its nutritional needs.
 So, due to hair’s expendable nature, a nutritional imbalance will often show up first in the form of hair loss.

 Many women experience hair loss, but most people don’t talk about it, or even know the reason why their hair is falling, thinning, or disappearing.
 It’s a hard struggle to think or talk about, and even harder to come to terms with.

 Hair loss may be attributed to a poor diet.
-Besides internal health reasons, there are some foods that cause follicular challenges, especially if consumed beyond the norm
+Besides internal health reasons, there are some foods that cause follicular challenges, especially if consumed beyond the norm.